 4.13.5.2.2 RDRRs

 The minimum Load curtailment of a Reliability Demand Response Resource shall be no smaller than 0.5 MW.
 Loads may be aggregated together to achieve the 0.5 MW threshold.
-The maximum Load curtailment of a Reliability Demand Response Resource that selects the Discrete Real-Time Dispatch Option shall be no larger than 50 MW
+The maximum Load curtailment of a Reliability Demand Response Resource that selects the Discrete Real-Time Dispatch Option shall be no larger than 100 MW.
+The CAISO will approve uses above 100 MW where:

+(a) the Demand Response Provider attests that the Reliability Demand Response Resource (1) is located at a single site; (2) cannot safely or operationally be split into multiple loads; and (3) does not have the ability to operate under the Marginal Real-Time Dispatch Option; and

+(b) the CAISO determines that the Reliability Demand Response Resource’s use of the Discrete Real-Time Dispatch Option does not cause significant reliability issues.

 There is no upper limit on the maximum Load curtailment of a Reliability Demand Response Resource that selects the Marginal Real-Time Dispatch Option.